 Similarly, if the structure houses critical actions and is in the 500-year floodplain, the Applicant must elevate the lowest floor (including the basement) to or above the 500-year flood level.
 Again, if the structure is non-residential, the Applicant may opt to floodproof to the required level instead of elevating.
-48
+Again, if the structure is non-residential, the Applicant may opt to floodproof to the required level instead of elevating.

-Further, if the structure is in a Coastal High Hazard Area, the Applicant must elevate the facility to the BFE (the 500-year level for critical actions) (including wave height) on open works (walls columns, piers, piles, etc.) and anchor it properly.249
+Further, if the structure is substantially improved in a Coastal High Hazard Area, the Applicant must elevate the facility to the BFE (the 500-year level for critical actions) (including wave height) on open works (walls columns, piers, piles, etc.) and anchor it properly.248 New construction is prohibited in a Coastal High Hazard Area.249